yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 # Genetic Algorithms

-I'm sure you have heard about the [genetic algorithms](https://www.mathworks.com/help/gads/what-is-the-genetic-algorithm.html).
-They are a method of solving optimization problems that is based on natural selection, the process that drives biological evolution.
+I'm sure you have heard about the [genetic algorithm](https://www.mathworks.com/help/gads/what-is-the-genetic-algorithm.html).
+It is a method of solving optimization problems that is based on natural selection, the process that drives biological evolution.

-One classic (and somewhat artificial) problem that genetic algorithms can solve is the backpack problem.
+One classic (and somewhat artificial) problem that the genetic algorithm can solve is the backpack problem.

 It goes like this: You have a backpack and a set of items.
 Each item has a weight and a value.
-You need to pack the items into the backpack so that the total weight does not exceed its maximum capacity, while maximizing the total value of the items.
+You need to pack the items into the backpack so that the total weight does not exceed its maximum capacity, while simultaneously maximizing the total value of the items.

-For example, you have a backpack that can hold `5 kg` and the following items:
+Let's say you have a backpack that can hold `5 kg` and the following items:

 | Item   | Weight | Value |
 |--------|--------|-------|